RomanShnurov/RomanShnurov/README.md

 ---

 <div align="center">
-  <p>Use the contacts above to get in touch regarding AI Engineering opportunities.</p>
+  <p>Use the contacts above to get in touch regarding AI Developing opportunities.</p>
 </div>